morrownr/rtw89/README.md

       sudo update-initramfs -u -k all
       ```

+### Q7.
+My computer only provides USB 3.x ports.
+How can I make my USB wireless adapter work in USB 2.0 mode?

+   1. Open `/etc/modprobe.d/rtw89.conf` with a text editor.

+   2. Change the value of the module parameter `switch_usb_mode` from 'y' to 'n'.
+Changing this value to 'n' tells the rtw89 driver not to perform USB mode switching, so the USB wireless adapter will work in USB 2.0 mode.

+   3. Remove the USB wireless adapter from your computer.

+   4. Reboot your computer (or unload the rtw89 driver completely, if you know how).

+   5. Plug your USB wireless adapter back into the computer.

+   6. Run "lsusb -t" to check what mode the USB wireless adapter is in.

+### Q8.
+My Realtek PCIe wireless card on a Lenovo or HP laptop is not working well, any solution?

+Please try the workaround [here](https://github.com/morrownr/rtw89/issues/98#issuecomment-4619148246)

+### Q9.
+My Realtek PCIe wireless card on an Intel X99 machine doesn't work, how to fix it?

+Please apply [this patch](https://github.com/user-attachments/files/29662967/0001-Don-t-enable-36-bit-DMA-address-support-for-Intel-ch.patch) and build/install the patched rtw89 driver.

 ## The Main Menu for this site contains a lot of information regarding USB WiFi Adapters

 https://github.com/morrownr/USB-WiFi